AiC-Project/ats.rombuild/README.md

 For each compiled branch, two images will appear under `./android/{branch-name}/{gobyp, gobyt}/` as soon as they are built, respectively for phone and tablet.

-You can reference these directories directly from the other AiC deployment scripts, or pack everything with `make android-images.tar`.
+You can reference these directories directly from the other AiC deployment scripts, or pack everything with `make tar`.

 Compile the kernel (Kitkat only):